csswizardry/harry.is/_posts/2020-05-13-parma-ham-eggs-benedict.md

 water baths.</figcaption>
 </figure>

-For one serving, gently melt the butter in a milk pan.
+Gently melt the butter in a milk pan.
 Ensure that it is fully melted and hot, but make sure it doesn’t burn.
 Avoid stirring or otherwise agitating the butter, as we want to try and separate the white solids that will sink from the fat that will float—it’s this clear fat that we need, so skim off any floating solids.

-Meanwhile add the yolk of one egg to a small food processor or blender.
+Meanwhile, add the yolk of one egg to a small food processor or blender.
 Season lightly and once the butter is ready, gently pour a splash at a time into the blender and briskly blitz.
 It’s vital that you don’t flood the yolk, so add the butter gradually.
 The heat of the butter will cook the mixture, but ensure it’s